 - British Columbia

 - Prince Edward Island

 The Canada section of Transgender Map is dedicated to trans activist Kyle Scanlon (1971–2012).
-Kyle worked at The 519, an important local alternative to CAMH’s regressive ideology.
+Kyle worked at The 519, an important local alternative in Toronto to CAMH’s regressive ideology.
 While at CAMH trying to address the many problems with their models of care in 2003, Kyle was interrupted during his presentation by CAMH employee James Cantor.
 In 2008, Kyle described the incident:

 Cantor was made to apologize to me in a letter, but there he was also clever to apologize for my feeling harassed and did not in any way acknowledge he harassed me.
 Like I said, semantics.
 I definitely was told this would stay on his file for 7 years.

 Kyle did not live to see the day that his work would help lead to the closure of the worst parts of CAMH’s gender clinic.
 Rest in power, Kyle.